 “I'm not a good talker,” he says, his voice suddenly low and secretive.“If I carry something around with me without talking about it I'll turn it into something else.”

 In my youth they yelled from the pulpits: Be true even when you are alone and think God is not watching.
-The tick tock of life can be claimed, enjoyed, not out of fear bellowed from pulpits but love.
+The tick tock of life can be claimed, enjoyed, with little use for fear.

 At the same time, he says: “I admitted to it.”
 Said lowly, soberly as we hide in the upstairs concrete bathroom, in the mid-morning waiting for his probation officer to come pick him up.

 B__'s one of my favorite people here.
 He played ping pong with me on my first day.
 We've played regularly ever since.
 He has recently been implicated in the same scandal as G__.